patshaughnessy/patshaughnessy.github.io/posts/2009-12-12-how-to-convert-a-rails-plugin-into-a-gem.markdown

-title: How to convert a Rails plugin into a gem
+title: "How to convert a Rails plugin into a gem"
 date: 2009/12/12
 tag: Ruby